PC-2208/Multi-Agent-Game-Tester-POC/README.md

 ```bash
 GET /reports/{run_id}
 ```
-Retrieves detailed test execution report for a specific run.
+Retrieves a detailed test execution report for a specific run.

 #### List All Reports
 ```bash